| Trekking Poles Trekking poles are backpacking's answer to high-speed Internet: Once you've gotten into the habit, there's

 and ankles.
 They are a particular aid

+when climbing and descending hills.
 Hiking poles also aid balance, particularly in difficult

 terrain and stream crossings, so poles could help avoid injuries from falls.
+Trekking poles may be viewed as

 essential by older hikers or those with